jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

         envp[0] = "\xde\xad\xbe\xef=\xca\xfe\xba\xbe";
         envp[1] = "\0";
 ```
-I initialed a character pointer array with 2 elements.
+I initialized a character pointer array with 2 elements.
 This is to allow space for the environment variable I need to set, and the null terminating string.
 Next, I initialize the environent variable string at index ```0``` and initialize the null terminator at index ```1```.

 When we run the code, we can see that it works as intended.
 ```